syncfusion-content/uwp-docs/uwp/Combobox/Getting-Started.md

 {% endtabs %}

-2.Now add the `SfComboBox` control with a required optimal name using the included namespace
+2.Now add the `UWP ComboBox` control with a required optimal name using the included namespace

 {% tabs %}